Alderney is part of the Bailiwick. It has its own parliament

 members of the Senior Committee (Policy & Resources)

-The Privy Council gives advice to the Queen because she has
+The Privy Council gives advice to the King because he has

 to approve new laws before they come into force.